Everyone is familiar with someone who has battled breast cancer, and many of you have probably done so yourself.

 ● BRCA1 and or BRCA2 positive

-● Having dense breasts: Because there is more connective tissue than fatty tissue, dense breasts might make tumours challenging to identify on mammography.
+● Having dense breasts: Because there is more connective tissue than fatty tissue, dense breasts might make tumors challenging to identify on mammography.

 ● Smoking and passive smoking.